 At 43, I am middle aged.
 Those two words used to scare the you-know-what out of me.
 But it’s not such an ugly, frightening term.
 In fact, it simply and succinctly describes a stage of our lives.
 I am not young.
 I am not old.
 I am in the middle.
 And I like it here.
 It’s certainly better than the alternative.

-While I recognize and understand that middle age has its challenges, it has its benefits too.
-Here are 25 positives that I experience:
+While I recognize and understand that middle age has its challenges, it has its advantages, too.
+Here are 25 advantages to Middle Age that I experience: